-I’m Alex Krasne, a former journalist and now content marketing professional, speaker, and digital storyteller.
-I’m also a trained Iyengar yoga teacher and Ayurvedic Clinical Specialist.
+Formerly a journalist and now marketing professional, I’m also a trained Iyengar yoga teacher and Ayurvedic Clinical Specialist.

 It may seem like an odd mix of skills and credentials, but after years of stressful days hunched over a keyboard, I found yoga as a way to unwind and find peace amid the chaos.
-Since that first fateful (and somewhat painful) yoga class more than 12 years ago, I’ve completed a year-long, 200-hour yoga teacher training.
+Since that first fateful (and somewhat painful) yoga class nearly 20 years ago, I’ve completed a year-long, 200-hour Yoga Alliance Certified teacher training.

-My path to health also brought me to Ayurveda, India’s system of holistic healing.
-I’ve graduated from Vedika Global‘s five-year program after studying Ayurveda and learning this science from my teacher Shunya Pratichi Mathur who hails from a 700-year lineage of healers.
+My path to health also brought me to Ayurveda, India’s system of holistic healing and my teacher Shunya Pratichi Mathur who hails from a 700-year lineage of healers.

 Why the name Dharma Bytes?

 All of the information I share on this blog is rooted in the ancient Vedic texts, but also steeped in my experiences in modern life.
 The name Dharma Bytes encompasses those two worlds.
-The word dharma has many definitions, but for the purposes of this blog and in my mind, dharma means to focus on doing what’s right, avoiding what’s wrong, and finding one’s true purpose.
+The word dharma has many definitions, but for the purposes of this blog dharma means finding one’s true purpose.

-(An extra special thanks to the amazingly talented Anna Sui who designed the beautiful Dharma Bytes banner you see on this blog.)
+(An extra special thanks to Anna Sui who designed the Dharma Bytes banner.)